What the ADA Title II Deadline Actually Means for Your Institution

 The one-paragraph version

-There is no blanket extension.
-There are two dates — April 24, 2026 and April 24, 2027 — split by jurisdiction size.
+The April 2026 extension bought a year, not a pass.
+There are still two dates — April 26, 2027 and April 26, 2028 — split by jurisdiction size.
 Most public higher-ed institutions fall on the earlier one.
 The standard is WCAG 2.1 AA at minimum; build to 2.2 AA so you only do this once.
 Confirm your date this month, then turn it into a plan.
 The date was never the hard part.